For Building New One- & Two-Family Dwellings, Additions, and Accessory Structures, and Altering/Renovating Existing Structures

 Types of Residential Building Inspections

-Although there are many types of inspections, very few projects require all of these inspections.
-Generally, by reading the specific requirements for each type of inspection as presented in the following list, you can determine which inspections are required for your project.
-If you have questions about what inspections are required, contact a member of our residential inspection or plan review staff for clarification before the inspection in question would be required.
+Although there are many types of inspections, very few projects require all these inspections.
+If you have questions about what inspections are required, refer to the Residential Building Inspections Matrix for clarification before the inspection in question would be required.